tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-he used his gayness to his
-Advantage when convicted of sexual assault in the enticing of a child for immoral purposes in 1989 he came out to the judge afterwards
+He used his gayness to his advantage. <mark>When convicted of sexual assault in the enticing of a child for immoral purposes in 1989,</mark> <mark>he came out to the judge afterwards.</mark>

 </james>
 <from>

 https://digitalcommons.chapman.edu/cgi/viewcontent.cgi?article=1018&context=english_books 73

 Commentators have bemoaned the fact that Dahmer had so many brushes with an incompetent or unobservant legal system and with other state officials (a probation officer, for instance) prior to his final arrest, and yet was able to continue killing.
 If the law and the others had been more vigilant and more conscientious, this argument goes, Dahmer might have been caught sooner, and several lives could have been saved.
-In one such early encounter, Dahmer was convicted of sexual assault and of enticing a child for immoral purposes in 1989.<sup>10</sup> In his remarks to the judge successfully soliciting the judge's leniency, Dahmer came out: he told the judge that he was gay.<sup>11</sup> In a chillingly magnified version of this plea two years later, Dahmer came out to two police officers who were summoned by neighbors when a drugged fourteen year old Konerak Sinthasomphone escaped from Dahmer's apartment.
+In one such early encounter, <mark>Dahmer was convicted of sexual assault and of enticing a child for immoral purposes in 1989.<sup>10</sup></mark> <mark>In his remarks to the judge successfully soliciting the judge's leniency, Dahmer came out: he told the judge that he was gay.<sup>11</sup></mark> In a chillingly magnified version of this plea two years later, Dahmer came out to two police officers who were summoned by neighbors when a drugged fourteen year old Konerak Sinthasomphone escaped from Dahmer's apartment.
 The policemen returned Sinthasomphone to Dahmer's custody and left the scene after Dahmer convinced them that Sinthasomphone was his adult lover.<sup>12</sup> Dahmer killed Sinthasomphone shortly afterwards.

 <footer>